Ninecl/ISE2/README.md

 ## More Experimental Results on YAGO-SE

 We present more detailed experimental results on YAGO-SE here.
 To be specific, we report the MRR and Hits@1 results of ISE2, Grail, RED-GNN, and MBE.
-What's more, we also conduct ablation study and robustness analysis on YAGO-SE.
+What's more, we also conduct ablation study on YAGO-SE.

 ### Main Results